Maps & Trail Information

 (See Ed.
 Note at bottom regarding important update work on trail descriptions)

 Still a work-in-progress, the Cumberland Trail is a remote footpath that passes north to south through 11 Tennessee counties and two time zones on the eastern escarpment of the Cumberland Plateau.
 Once completed, the trail corridor will be contained on public lands.
-Presently, 210 miles are open for hiking and other outdoor activities.
-The trail is divided into 12 Segments with 23 Sections.
+As of December 2017, 210 miles are open for hiking and other outdoor activities.
+The trail is divided into 12 Segments with 23 Sections and over 50 trail heads.
 Between these segments, land acquisition for the proposed trail corridor is an on-going process, so gaps in the proposed trail route do exist.
+New Sections are added as they are completed and opened.
 Target date for the completion of trail within currently owned state land is late 2019.

 The Cumberland Trails Conference, along with Tennessee’s Department of Environment and Conservation, other government agencies, and private organizations are all diligently working to acquire the needed land and close the gaps.
 The open sections are all uniquely different and allow hikers to visit remote areas preserved for their natural or scenic beauty that cannot be otherwise accessed.

 The enabling legislation for the Cumberland Trail designates it for foot traffic only.
 Horses and motorized vehicles are prohibited.